GonzaloHD/tvseries-django-crud/README.md

 # tvseries-django-crud-restapi

-TV Series Django WebApp interacts with a REST API focused on TV Series.
+TV Series Django WebApp that interacts with a REST API focused on TV Series.

 It's possible to perform CRUD operations to update and edit TV series information and its characters.